 Considering its quality and durability and how much I travel, in my mind, it was well worth it.

 That said, getting such an expensive suitcase is not at all necessary.
 There is better value out there.

 Brand: Rimowa Essential (they no longer make the Salsa Air)

 Weight: 3.2 kg

-I replaced the Delsey with a stupidly expensive Tumi 68cm hard case spinner.
-Before you go thinking I have money to burn, that was a gift from my Dad which he purchased using frequent flyer points.
-So it was kind of free.
+I replaced the Delsey with a Tumi hard case spinner.
+This was a gift from my parents, purchased using frequent flyer points.
+So it was kind of free, right?

-Tumi is an American brand which you’ll often see in major airports around the world.
-They are fantastic quality but very bulky looking and masculine in appearance.
-I don’t like them and would never purchase one for myself but my husband loves it.
+Tumi is an American brand you’ll often see in major airports worldwide.
+They are of fantastic quality but not particularly stylish.

 Brand: Tumi Short Trip Packing Case

 Weight: 3.8 kg